Krevace/omni-bracken-mod/README.md

 # Lethal Company Omni-Bracken Mod

 Replaces the Bracken with Omni-Man.
-Changes up the terminal entry, adds some sound effects, and makes him pretty *animative*.
+Changes up the terminal entry, adds some sound effects, emits a red glow from his eyes, and makes him pretty *animative*.
 Lots of flavor and customization options.